-The Victorian building – designed by J. T. Rochead – incorporated distinctive elements of ancient Scottish architecture, with an overall Scottish Baronial appearance.
-It stands tall and proud on the Abbey Craig, outside the city of Stirling, overlooking the scene of Scotland’s victory at The Battle of Stirling Bridge.
+The Victorian building – designed by J. T. Rochead – incorporates distinctive elements of ancient Scottish architecture, with an overall Scottish Baronial appearance.
+It stands tall and proud on the Abbey Craig, outside the city, and it overlooks the scene of Scotland’s victory at The Battle of Stirling Bridge.

 Every day, The National Wallace Monument welcomes visitors from across the globe – and now it provides the most spectacular setting for your special event.